 The Reviewer is correct that the “pollutant-specific” associations reflect adjustment not just for other pollutants, but also for other covariates to account for potential confounding bias, described in more detail in the revised manuscript (P. XX, Lines XX-XX):

-βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective standard deviations and centered at their means; […]
+βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation (SD) increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective SDs and centered at their means, with each β a pollutant-specific association adjusted by other terms in the model; […]

 Our model also accounts for the variance-covariance structure between highly-correlated exposures and their coefficients (P. XX, Lines XX-XX):